 3. Moringa leaves help to control blood sugar

 Eating a tablespoon of lightly toasted Moringa leaves early in the morning is a traditional herbal remedy for hyperglycemia.
 Recent laboratory studies using leaf powder on diabetic animals show that this is indeed helpful in regulating blood sugar.
-The beneficial effect is partially attributed to the fiber content, but the quercetin-3-glucoside in Moringa as well the isothiocyanates and chlorogenic acid could be playing an important role.
+Click To Tweet The beneficial effect is partially attributed to the fibre content, but the quercetin-3-glucoside in Moringa as well the isothiocyanates and chlorogenic acid could be playing an important role.

 Small-scale studies on diabetic people have shown promise with just 7 grams of Moringa leaves in powder form taken for a period of 3 months.
 50 grams of fresh leaves as part of normal diet has been found to significantly reduce blood sugar spikes after the meal.

 4. Moringa may help fight various types of cancers